kobs30/onomy-sdk/docs/run-node/cosmovisor.md

 Please note that `$DAEMON_HOME/cosmovisor` just stores the *binaries* and associated *program code*.
 The `cosmovisor` binary can be stored in any typical location (eg `/usr/local/bin`).
-The actual blockchain program will store it's data under their default data directory (e.g. `$HOME/.gaiad`) which is independent of the `$DAEMON_HOME`.
+The actual blockchain program will store it's data under their default data directory (e.g. `$HOME/.ochaind`) which is independent of the `$DAEMON_HOME`.
 You can choose to set `$DAEMON_HOME` to the actual binary's home directory and then end up with a configuation like the following, but this is left as a choice to the system admininstrator for best directory layout:

 ```
-.gaiad
+.ochaind
 ├── config
 ├── data
 └── cosmovisor